 Once work is completed, you can automatically send customers a link to manage their bill.
 Many home service business owners are still using paper reminders that can get easily lost or ignored.
 With business messaging, you can deliver invoices quickly and efficiently, reducing late payments and making it more convenient for your customers.

 Here is a great way to get payment conversations started:

 “Hello [Customer Name].
 This is [Employee Name] from [Company Name].
 I hope you have enjoyed working with [Sales Rep Name] on your [Project Type].
 It looks like we are still waiting on payment.
 To look at your outstanding bill, click here: bitly.com/104801”

 How Does Hatch Help?

-Interested in learning more about how Hatch helps businesses Improve Customer Experience?
+Interested in learning more about how Hatch can support customer experience for your business?
 Learn more.